MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-platform.md

 ## Stay updated

+By ensuring that clients and servers are always up to date, you also ensure they have the latest patches that include performance and reliability, ultimately leading to a more efficient workload.

 ### Design considerations

 - Platform updates enable you to use the latest functionality and features to help increase efficiency.
 Running on outdated software can result in running a sub-optimal workload with unnecessary performance issues.
 New software tends to be more efficient in general.